benc-uk/azure-arm/README.md

 # ARM Template Collection

-This is my set of useful basic ARM templates, covering a range of standard simple scenarios.
-It is grouped by IaaS / PaaS and then use-cases under that.
+This is a set of curated and custom created ARM templates, covering a range of standard simple scenarios.
+It focuses solely on PaaS and containers.
-There are some templates covering advanced or less well recorded ARM features.

 For ease of management, the templates are grouped as a single template per folder with the standard name *azuredeploy.json* and supporting parameter file *azuredeploy.parameters.json*